 Depreciation is one of the most misunderstood accounting concepts.
-Many business owners think depreciation is nothing more than a calculation for tax purposes.
+Many business owners think this concept is nothing more than a calculation for tax purposes.
 Although your accountant will make a depreciation calculation as part of your tax return filing, there is so much more to this concept than a line on your tax return.

 (Cost of asset – Scrap value of asset) / Useful life of asset = Depreciation expense